 A summary with names of models and analyses undertaken is shown in Figure 1.

-Basal Model (B): Firstly, to illustrate which traits show variation between the different regions in Scotland we explored in a simple linear regression if there were differences in the traits between council areas.
+Firstly, to illustrate which traits show variation between the different regions in Scotland we explored in a simple linear regression if there were differences in the traits between council areas (Basal Model, B).
 Using the statistical package R16, we testing the significance of the variable “region where individuals live” (region) in a linear model.

-Variance component analyses: To explore if trait variation was due to genetic structure or to the environmental differences, we used variance component analyses.
+To explore if trait variation was due to genetic structure or to the environmental differences, we used variance component analyses.
 This way the models take appropriately into account the kinship in the sample.
 All the analyses were implemented in GCTA18.
 The basic general mixed linear model explored is shown in [1].

 [1] y = Xβ + gg + ε